The HyperTexts

 The Best Poems Ever

-choices, please feel free to compile your own.
+choices, please feel free to compile your own).
 Perhaps the most interesting

 thing about my personal canon is that many of the poems are fairly recent.
 This

-leads me to believe that the "death" of poetry has been greatly exaggerated.
-I'm including my modern English translations of ancient classics such as "Wulf and Eadwacer" and
+leads me to believe the "death" of poetry has been greatly exaggerated.
+I'm including

 "Sweet Rose of Virtue" because many readers may not have read them, and that's a